-If like myself you're a fan of all things WWII I welcome you to this site.
-Please note that I'm not a tour operator or a travel agent and this is NOT a business.
-There is NOTHING for sale on this site.
+Hi I'm Martin King.
+I'm a British Military historian/Author.
+Thank you for visiting this site.
 I've been visiting European battlefields for research purposes for about twenty years.
-I left my job as a lecturer in English literature and European history at the University of Antwerp some years back to focus on researching and writing about individuals and the battlefields on which they served.
-I've provided historical information for NATO, the USAF, The History Channel and Breakthrough Films Canada among others.
-During my military history studies I was particularly fascinated by the Ardennes and the infamous battle that occurred there all those years ago.
-It was the largest land battle in US military history and I was literally overawed by the remarkable feats of bravery that occurred during this engagement.
-I realized that the actions of certain individuals really could and did affect the course of history, and it's those men that I honor with this site.
-Moreover I want to introduce you to them because if only for the sake of posterity their deeds deserve to be kept in the public zeitgeist.
+I left my job as a lecturer in English literature and European history at the University of Antwerp to focus on researching and writing about individuals and the battlefields on which they served.
+During my studies I was particularly allured to the Ardennes and the infamous Battle of Bulge because of the remarkable feats of bravery that occurred there.
+I realized that the actions of certain individuals really could affect the course of history and it's those men that I venerate with this site.
+Moreover I want to introduce you to them because if only for the sake of posterity their deeds should be kept in the public zeitgeist.
 The actions of individuals such as Bazooka man Pfc Mason Armstrong, Major Arthur C. Parker, Lt.
 Charles Boggess and many others demand our attention and lasting respect.
-These men and their comrades were bona fide American heroes, real heroes who fought with incredible bravery and tenacity in extremely adverse conditions.
-We owe it to them to remember their deeds with both pride and compassion.
-Imagine having to fight for your life in temperatures that were often 28c below zero when simply staying alive demanded every conceivable effort.
-Some of those men hadn't even seen snow before.
+These men and their comrades were bona fide American heroes, real heroes who fought with incredible bravery and tenacity in extremely adverse conditions and we owe it to them to remember their deeds with both pride and compassion.
 I'm often asked to research individual histories of WWII service personnel by surviving relatives and occasionally just by interested parties.
 Researching the personal histories of veterans and their units is a purely voluntary activity.
-I thoroughly enjoy the process of pouring over military records in dusty archives, endless PDF enlistment files and databases because it's for a well-defined purpose.
+I thoroughly enjoy the process of pouring over military records, endless enlistment files and databases because it's for a well-defined purpose.
 The gratitude that I receive for my work is more than sufficient compensation for these activities.
-I'm a Military Historian, a dedicated individual who revels in sharing information with like-minded enthusiasts and once every so often I voluntarily go out into the field with other devotees.
-I'm a British subject and highly qualified in my particular field and moreover if you make the effort to visit the Ardennes I guarantee that you'll find a friend you didn't know you had.
 One of the reasons that I'm so avid about what I do is because I've had the honor and pleasure of accompanying British, American and German WWII veterans, listening to their firsthand experiences of the actions and seeing the places where they fought.
 The overriding consideration for me personally when I conduct research is that I'm keeping someone's story alive.
-THEY ARE NOT FORGOTTEN and never will be as long as you and I and many others are prepared to go that extra mile and preserve those memories for generations to come.
-I take extreme pleasure in showing people around these hallowed fields.
+They aren't forgotten and never will be as long as certain people such as my self and many others are prepared to go that extra mile and 'find out' what really happened.
+Very occasionally I visit the actual battlefields and take extreme pleasure in showing people around them.
+I'm also a qualified linguist, I speak Flemish-Dutch/German and French quite fluently but more importantly I thoroughly enjoy sharing information.
 I think that the word 'expert' is overused when referring to historians and their ilk, I prefer to use 'well-informed'.
 Please don't hesitate to contact me personally if you require further information, until which time I remain at your disposal.
 I look forward to hearing from you.

 |The hundred days campaign.|